Home / Question

 Licensed mental health counselors are available for individual, couples, family, or group counseling various days of the week.
 The counseling center’s typical office hours are 9 AM to 5 PM, Monday through Friday, although each counselor may have different or expanded hours of availability.
 Sessions are available in-person or via a secure, easy-to-use telehealth platform.

-To learn more about the services offered by the Community Counseling Center, or to arrange for an appointment, call the Center at 407.876.8237 Monday through Friday between 9:00 AM and 5:00 PM, or e-mail us directly at counseling@st.lukes.org.
+To learn more about the services offered by the Community Counseling Center, or to arrange for an appointment, fill out our online appointment/contact request form, call us at 407.499.4356 Monday through Friday between 9:00 AM and 5:00 PM, or e-mail us directly at counseling@st.lukes.org.
 A staff member or therapist will get back to you within 2 business days.

 The Community Counseling Center is located at 4851 S Apopka-Vineland Road, Orlando, FL 32819, Suite A111, in Building A, with a private entrance and separate parking.